Four Core Principles and Four Degrees

 Venerable Michael J. McGivney founded the Knights of Columbus, in large part, to provide assistance to the widows and children left behind when the family breadwinner died, often prematurely in the late 19 Century.
 The Order’s top-rated insurance program continues to provide such support today, as do the good works of brother Knights, who annually provide more than 75 million service hours, assisting each other in Catholic fraternity and mercy.

-Third Degree member receives full honors of Knighthood and is “Knighted.”
+A Third Degree member receives full honors of Knighthood and is “Knighted.”
 Privileges of Third Degree membership include capacity to serve as a local council officer, and admission to state and Supreme Council business meetings.

 First and Second Degree members can attend state and Supreme Council meetings, but cannot participate in business sessions.